Human Development and Leadership

 Gain real-world experience

 You will have the opportunity to refine skills and understandings through learning with other professionals from diverse backgrounds and organizations.
 This is a 33-hour program.
 The 21-hour HDL Core focuses on expanding your knowledge in ethical practices, multicultural leadership, interpersonal processes, and research.
-The 12-hour Concentration allows you to deepen your knowledge in an area based on your current and/or future career goals.
+The 12-hour area of emphasis allows you to deepen your knowledge in an area based on your current and/or future career goals.

 Each course focuses on application of information to you and your leadership role.
 Instructional activities are tailored around real-world issues to help you learn how to approach complex problems and work towards solutions.
 You will engage in the learning process with a faculty with diverse professional experiences to help you become the leader you want to be.